FStarLang/PoP-in-FStar/book/pulse/pulse_existentials.rst

    :start-after: ```pulse //assign$
    :end-before: ```

-Another way to write the specification of ``assign`` is shown below.
+And indeed, another way to write the specification of ``assign``, without the logical variable argument, is shown below.

 .. literalinclude:: ../code/pulse/PulseTutorial.Existentials.fst
    :language: pulse